Piotr-Stachurski/kitsune-family-link-ops/README.md

 ## ⚠️ Known limitations

-- **Manual data capture** — Family Link has no export API.
-Screenshots must be taken manually per day.
+- **Manual data capture** — Family Link has no export API and limits history to the last 30 days.
+Screenshots must be taken manually; this app permanently archives all data in your Sheets SSoT
 - **Screenshot quality** — Gemini extraction accuracy depends on screenshot clarity.
 Blurry or cropped screenshots may cause missing data for that day.
 - **GAS execution limit** — 6 minutes per execution.
 Very large PDFs (50+ days in one file) may hit the limit.
 Recommended: one PDF per month.
 - **Screen ratio metric** — "Screen vs Awake" is calculated against a fixed 16h/day denominator.
 It's a relative indicator, not a precise measurement.